groupserver/gs.group.privacy/docs/api.rst

 Visibility function
 -------------------

-The :class:`gs.group.privacy.GroupVisibility` class determines the visibility of a group by inspecting the objects in the group, and the group itself, with the :func:`gs.group.privacy.utils.get_visibility` function.
+The :class:`GroupVisibility` class determines the visibility of a group by inspecting the objects in the group, and the group itself, with the :func:`utils.get_visibility` function.

 .. automodule:: gs.group.privacy.utils
    :members: get_visibility, PERM_ODD, PERM_ANN, PERM_GRP, PERM_SIT